-2021 Security Threats for SMB
+2021 Security Threats for Small Businesses

 Despicable as it may be, cybercrime is an operation that’s always evolving.
 Basic principles and techniques remain popular, but the scammers are constantly putting a new twist on their tactics.
 Let’s address where business owners need to be particularly vigilant this year by examining 2021 security threats for SMB.